21-Day Budget Itinerary for New Zealand

 Once you reach Rotorua, you can get started by checking out the free geothermal Kuirau Park in the city centre or scouting out the free hot pools around the city.
 Check-in at your accommodation from the recommendations listed below.

-Budget Accommodation in Rotorua
+Budget Accommodations in Rotorua

 For more details on accommodations, take a look at the 20 Best Budget Accommodations in Rotorua and the 5 Best Backpacker Hostels in Rotorua.